Your go-to guide for waste & recycling in the Twin Cities.

 An estimated 400,000 mattresses are purchased each year in the Twin Cities metro area by residents, the hospitality industry and institutions.
 Most of those mattresses eventually end up in a landfill.
 You can recycle mattresses instead–more than 80 percent of the materials in mattresses are recyclable.

-Mattresses and box springs are problematic in the waste stream because they are hard to move, clog up equipment and are nearly impossible to compact in a landfill.
-Look for reuse and recycling options instead of disposing of mattresses and box springs in the trash.
+Disposing of mattresses and box springs can be a problem because they are hard to move, clog up waste sorting equipment and are nearly impossible to compact in a landfill.
+Reuse or recycle mattresses and box springs instead.
+Ninety percent of a mattress can be broken down and recycled.

 Prolong the life of your mattress following the manufacturer's instructions, generally by turning it four times a year.

 Reusing your mattress is a great option if it is in good condition or lightly used.

 Tues., Thurs., Fri.
 10 AM - 6 PM Wed.
 10 AM - 8 PM Sat.
 8 AM - 5 PM (no organics on Saturdays)Closed Sundays, Mondays and holidays.

 Open to residents of Hennepin, Anoka, Carver, Dakota, Ramsey and Washington Counties.